kolkhis/tech-notes/linux/tools/openssl.md

 It provides a set of cryptographic functions and utilities for secure communication over networks.

-The `openssl` command line tool is robust and versatile, allowing the user to perform various functions.
+The OpenSSL suite has an `openssl` command line tool, which is robust and versatile, allowing the user to perform various cryptographic functions.

 ## Usage

-The basic syntax for using the `openssl` command is as follows:
+The basic syntax for using the `openssl` command is:
 ```bash
 openssl <command> [options] [arguments]
 ```
 There are a ton of `<command>` options available, each serving a specific purpose.